coffee2code/list-more-custom-field-names/readme.txt

 == Changelog ==

 = () =
+* NeW: Add documentation indicating that the plugin has no benefit for users using the block editor
 * New: Add inline documentation for hook
 * Change: Update filter example to use anonymous function instead of `create_function()`
 * Change: Note compatibility through WP 5.1+